JonKing93/DASH/Tutorials/ensembleMetadata/welcome.md

 title: Welcome!
 ---

-# Welcome to the ensemble tutorial
+# Welcome to the ensembleMetadata tutorial

-This tutorial provides a guide for working efficiently with state vector ensembles using the "ensemble" and "ensembleMetadata" classes.
+This tutorial provides a guide for working efficiently with state vector ensembles using the "ensembleMetadata" class.
 If you'd like to work through the tutorial offline, or in the MATLAB console, you can download it <a href="ensemble-tutorial.zip" download>here</a> or from the [tutorials branch](https://github.com/JonKing93/DASH/tree/Tutorials) on Github.

 If you're already familiar with the ensemble and ensembleMetadata classes and just want a refresher, or if you're in a hurry, you may be interested in the ensemble [quickstart](quickstart).